LGBTQ Therapy in Manchester

 Based in North Manchester, here to support you

-I’m based in North Manchester and work with clients from all across the surrounding areas, including Whitefield, Prestwich, Bury, Radcliffe, Crumpsall, Blackley, Middleton, Salford, and many more local communities.
+I’m based in North Manchester and work with LGBTQ clients from all across the surrounding areas, including Whitefield, Prestwich, Bury, Radcliffe, Crumpsall, Blackley, Middleton, Salford, and many more local communities.
 Wherever you're from, if you're looking for support with your mental health, you're welcome here.

 Finding me

-I offer in-person counselling sessions at my therapy room in Whitefield, North Manchester.
+I offer in-person LGBT counselling sessions at my therapy room in Whitefield, North Manchester.
 It’s a calm, private space that’s easy to reach from across the city and surrounding areas.

 Address: 229 Bury New Rd, Whitefield, Manchester M45 8GW.
 Find me with W3W or via Google